nynpat-ctrl/anc-project/tracknet/README.md

 ## Labeling Tool: Make your own dataset
-See the readme file in the LabelingTool directory
+See the readme file in the LabelingTool directory. 'dataset.zip' is the dataset used in our implementation.